 The Duke Funding Alert newsletter, published every Monday, provides information on all new and updated grants and fellowships added to the database during the prior week.
 This listserv is restricted to members of the Duke community.

-The spring call for proposals (from mid-January to early March) will be dedicated to both Down syndrome and other rare intellectual disabilities of genetic origin, such as Fragile X, cri du chat, Rett, Williams-Beuren, Prader-Willi, Angelman, Smith-Magenis and other syndromes, and will not exceed 50% of the total amount of the annual global grant.
-Autism not linked to above diseases is out of this call for grants.
+Opens from mid-January to early March and is dedicated to both Down syndrome and other rare intellectual disabilities from genetic origin, such as Fragile X syndrome, Cri du chat syndrome, Rett syndrome, Williams-Beuren syndrome, Prader-Willi syndrome, Angelman syndrome, Smith-Magenis syndrome among others, and will not exceed 50% of the total amount of the annual grant budget.
+Autism not linked to the above diseases is excluded from this call.

 Opens from mid-June to early-August and is exclusively dedicated to research on Down syndrome.

 Principal investigators of any nationality and that hold a long term appointment within an academic institution, at least for the duration of the research project.
 Applicants must demonstrate an excellent track record and submit an outstanding proposal.